 </td>

-colorandbackground-colorfont-familyandfont-sizepadding(but notmargin)text-alignwidthfor table cells
+colorandbackground-colorfont-familyandfont-sizepadding(not margin)text-alignwidthfor table cells

 font-weightandline-heightborderpropertiesvertical-alignfor table cells

-Low Priority (Usually Keep in <style>):
+Low priority (usually leave in <style>):

-Mistake #3: ignoring email client-specific CSS requirements
+Mistake #3: Ignoring client-specific CSS inlining requirements

-The Problem: one-size-fits-all approach
+The problem: the one-size-fits-all approach

-- Outlook rendering failures due to VML requirements
+- Outlook rendering failures from missing VML

 - Gmail mobile app layout breaks from unsupported properties

-The Solution: client-aware CSS inlining
+The solution: client-aware CSS inlining

 <!--[if mso]>